araviel-io/aravielio-wallet/README.md

 Create Keypar (newly Account) from seed phrase (24 words) compliant to wallet.safecoin.org derivation path (`m/44'/19165'/0'/0'`)\
 Display your receive address and a react-qr code associated with it\
 Sending\
+Stake account creation\
+Delegating to chosen validator\
-Change networks and features sol airdrops for playing with balance with no harm done !
+Change networks and features Solana airdrops for playing with balance with no harm done !

+Web Wallet for Safecoin, the Community Edition (CE) of Solana.

 ## Build it yourself